 On February 18, 2020, we completed the sale of a 60% controlling interest of our Investment Services business.
-We received pre-tax proceeds of \$584 million, net of related expenses, resulting in a pre-tax gain on the sale of \$428 million, with a related tax expense of \$112 million.
+We received pre-tax proceeds of \$584 million, net of related expenses, resulting in a pre-tax gain on the sale of \$431 million, with a related tax expense of \$113 million.
 The net proceeds from the sale were primarily used to repurchase shares of our common stock.
+Following the transaction, we began accounting for our 40% retained interest of the Investment Services business as an equity method investment.